Chubb has operations in 54 countries and territories and can help clients manage their risks anywhere in the world.

 Senior Vice President, Chubb Group

-Ms. Peloso is an expert in environmental and global climate issues.
+Ms. Peloso is an expert in environmental and global climate issues and previously served as the Executive Director of the Chubb Charitable Foundation.
 She joined Chubb in 2023 from Vinson & Elkins, where she served as the law firm's Lead Sustainability Partner with responsibility for integrating sustainability and environmental, social and governance (ESG) factors across its portfolio.
 Before her 13-year tenure at Vinson & Elkins, Ms. Peloso completed a Ph.D. in Environment at Duke University, and her law degree at Stanford University.
 She also received Master's and Bachelor's degrees from Duke.

-Ms. Peloso is a frequent author on sustainability and climate risks, including her Ph.D. dissertation, Adapting to Rising Sea Levels.
-In addition to serving as chair of several environment, energy and resources committees and councils of the American Bar Association, Ms. Peloso is a board member of the Environmental Law Institute and past board member of the Surfrider Foundation.
+Ms. Peloso is a board member of the Environmental Law Institute, a member of the advisory board for the Energy and Environmental Law Program at Harvard Law School, and past board member of the Surfrider Foundation.
 She previously served on the American Bar Association (ABA) Section of Environment, Energy and Resources Council and has chaired several ABA committees.
-Ms. Peloso is a lecturer in law at the University of Pennsylvania Carey Law School.
+Ms. Peloso has also served as a lecturer in law at the University of Pennsylvania Carey Law School and the Wharton School of Business.